Testimonials

 Community – Wild Ginger is choking our streams and rivers.
 It is rapidly spreading along stream banks, road verges and through scrub land.
 It out competes native vegetation and is changing ecosystems.
 Wild Ginger is resilient – needs potent spray to kill and it produces a massive amounts of seed.
 My concern is that we have lost the battle with our current tactics.
 Wild Ginger is a very aggressive coloniser.
 It is already so widespread and in some very isolated and difficult terrain.
 It has the potential to prevent regeneration of our native forests and cause wide scale ecosystem collapse.
 We could lose a lot of biodiversity.

-I think well researched biocontrols can be very successful at controlling their target.
 I have seen the great job the ragwort flea beetle is doing.
 Recently I’ve seen the woolly nightshade lacebug working away and hope it starts to make a widespread impact soon.
 I hope that a Wild Ginger biocontrol will reverse the trend.
 Idealistically I’d like Wild Ginger eradicated, realistically if the biocontrols could slow the spread and eventually reduce Wild Ginger infestation to the occasional relic reminder.

 Many people do not recognise Wild Ginger or the threat it poses to our environment / economy.
 A picture tells 1000 words - the mapping tool will get people thinking, talking and supporting this campaign by highlighting the current problem and projection of the future spread if left to current control methods. "